The Chinese New Year is approaching—it’s one of the most-anticipated holidays in Singapore, but how much do we really know about it?

 To make this annual celebration more meaningful for our children, we can help them to appreciate the traditions, stories, and values that have shaped the practices that some of us still follow today.
 It’s also the ideal time to pique their interest in Chinese culture, so that those who take Mandarin as a second language can approach their learning with a fresh perspective.

 Below are some cultural resources that you can explore together with your children.
-Here’s wishing you and your loved ones a happy and prosperous Year of the Pig!
+Here’s wishing you and your loved ones a happy and prosperous lunar new year!

 Discover how the Chinese New Year celebration came about: Some might be familiar with the folktale of the monster named “Nian,” who had to be warded off by villagers using loud noises and red decorations.
 But the historical origins of the Chinese New Year tell a different story: the celebrations were an opportunity for farmers to enjoy a rare break from toiling in the fields.
-Watch a video about the Chinese New Year folk legend, and read more about the history of the celebrations on the news site Vox.
+Read about the origins of the Chinese New Year on China Travel Guide.

 Learn about the Chinese zodiac and Chinese history: Ted-Ed has an informative video about the legend of “The Great Race,” which led to the order of the animals in the zodiac.
 It also provides a brief introduction to the Chinese calendar.

-Collect a special-edition stamp set: Good news if you and your children love collecting stamps: SingPost has launched a set of zodiac pig stamps to commemorate the Year of the Pig, and for the first time, stamp sheets featuring the entire zodiac series will be on sale.
-A special Lo Hei (“tossing up good fortune”) stamp, featuring ingredients of the iconic Chinese New Year appetiser, is also available for the first time.
+Collect a special-edition stamp set: Good news if you and your children love collecting stamps: SingPost has launched a set of CNY themed stamps featuring the much-loved steamboat reunion dinner.
 You can purchase the stamps online, or pay a visit to the philatelic store at the General Post Office to pick up a set.

 Hone your Mandarin skills by reading about the Chinese New Year and more: The Chairman’s Bao helps students to learn Mandarin in the best way—by reading the news.
 News articles are graded by difficulty (from 1 to 6), and students can access audio recordings, a “live” dictionary, and other tools to aid understanding.
 A membership fee is required for full access to the site’s articles, but you can begin by browsing the sample articles or signing up for a week-long free trial.